 This section summarizes the current tax treatment of the principal ways that people obtain health insurance.
 It describes general rules but does not discuss all limitations, qualifications, and exceptions.
-An outline of the tax provisions discussed in this section is provided in Table 1.
 To understand possible effects on tax liability, readers may want to refer to the Appendix for an outline of the federal income tax formula.
 (For example, exclusions are items that are omitted from gross income, while deductions are subtracted from gross income in order to arrive at taxable income.)
 Section number references are to the Internal Revenue Code of 1986 as amended.

 Employment-Based Plans.
 Health insurance paid by employers generally is excluded from employees' gross income in determining their income tax liability; it also is not considered for either the employee's or the employer's share of employment taxes (i.e., social security, Medicare, and unemployment taxes).
-(Sections 106 and 3121, respectively)

-The income and employment tax exclusions apply to both single and family coverage, which includes the employee's spouse and dependents.
+(Sections 106 and 3121, respectively) The income and employment tax exclusions apply to both single and family coverage, which includes the employee's spouse and dependents.
 Premiums paid by employees generally are not deductible, though they may be counted towards the itemized medical expense deduction or subject to a premium conversion arrangement under a cafeteria plan (both of which are discussed below).